 Free Radical’s TimeSplitters is more than just a first-person shooter.
-It stands as a reminder of just how great video games can be when played together, as well as a reminder of the virtues of split-screen multiplayer.
-With TimeSplitters Rewind in development, Flicks and Pieces takes a look back at TimeSplitters past, as well as a look forward at what is to come.
+It stands as a reminder of just how great video games can be when played together and of the virtues of split-screen gaming.
+With TimeSplitters Rewind long in development, I take a look back at the series’ past, and look forward at what’s to come.

-For the time being, we can be safe in the knowledge that Monkey will live to torment another day.
+For the time being, we can be safe in the knowledge that Monkey lives on in our hearts.